bryandesser/Quant4D/docs/source/installation.rst

 Running Quant4D code directly
 -----------------------------

-`Quant4D` can also be run directly from the code, which gives access to debugging and live user interaction with the underlying experimental data for additional functionality.
-To do this, download the
+`Quant4D` can also be run directly from the source code, which gives access to debugging and live user interaction with the underlying experimental data for additional functionality.
+To do this, first download the `source code <https://github.com/bryandesser/Quant4D/tree/7a0527fe79274a72725b0d18c124ca5045baee8c/source_code>`_.
+Then open the